-8.1.2.
-Maximum number of directors
+8.1.2 Maximum number of directors

-(a) The corporation must not have more than 6 directors
+(a) The corporation must not have more than 12 directors.

-8.2.
-Eligibility to be a director
+8.2 Eligibility to be a director

-- 8.2.1.
-Eligibility for appointment as a director - (a) An individual is eligible for appointment as a director if they are an individual who is: - (i) an Aboriginal and Torres Strait Islander person and at least 18 years of age - (ii) a non-member if:- - (A) the person is indigenous or non-indigenous - (B) the person has expertise in a relevant area and will provide specialist advice - (C) only one non-member director is allowed - (iii) not ineligible to be a director under the Act or Rule 8.2.2. - (b) An individual who is disqualified from managing Aboriginal and Torres Strait Islander corporations under Part 6-5 of the Act may only be appointed as a director of the corporation if the appointment is made: - (i) with permission granted by the Registrar, or - (ii) with leave granted by the court. - 8.2.2.
-An individual is specifically not eligible for appointment as a director if: - (i) that person, in relation to a corporation that has been in Administration or Special Administration, was a Board member of that corporation at the time of the appointment of the Administrator or Special Administrator or any action equivalent to administration under any other legislation which registers organisations.
-The period a person will be ineligible to be a director in these circumstances will be for a period of five years after the Administration or Special Administration has ceased;
+8.2.1 Eligibility for appointment as a director

+- (a) An individual is eligible for appointment as a director if they are an individual who is (choose one from the examples below): - (i) a member, an Aboriginal and Torres Strait Islander person and at least 18 years of age - (ii) A spouse of a Guringai Descendant. - note You may add additional criteria restricting who may become a director by amending your constitution. - (b) An individual who is disqualified from managing Aboriginal and Torres Strait Islander corporations under Part 6 5 of the Act may only be appointed as a director of the corporation if the appointment is made: - (i) with permission granted by the Registrar, or - (ii) with leave granted by the court.